ksch-workflows/ksch-workflows/README.md

 ### Run JavaScript tests

+The unit tests for the JavaScript files are implemented with the [QUnit](https://api.qunitjs.com/) library.
-The JavaScript unit tests can be executed by opening the respective `*.test.html` file in a web browser.
+They can be executed by opening the respective `*.test.html` file in a web browser.

-Within the build system they are executed automatically in a headless browser (see [.travis.yml](.travis.yml#L6)).
+The build system is doing this automatically in a headless browser (see [.travis.yml](.travis.yml#L6)).

 ## Maintenance